 The Cross Trainer 3 Low incorporates encapsulated air built within the heel and forefoot of the sole.
 Similar to its Air Max counterparts, the sneakers air reinforcement can be felt upon wear and cushion your foot with each and every stride.
 Detailing of the sole once again is consistent with the classic 90’s aesthetic.
 The outsole for one, brandishes the traditional Nike logo and patterning.
 The Infrared pallet is continued through the sole as varsity red accents accompany the white and black base.
 Similar to the upper, layering is used to offer the sneaker a unique aesthetic.
 The bottom layer wraps around the forefoot with a wavy effect on the outer rim.
 As a result, this allows the sneaker to give off a ‘not too big, not too small’ look, something we refer to as the ‘dad shoe’ in modern sneaker culture.

 To conclude our Nike Air Cross Trainer 3 low review, this is a solid sneaker that boosts retro vibes and it is made to last.
+In many ways it’s similar to New Balance 550, another retro silhouette.
 As with many leather sneakers from its era it needs a little time to break in but afterwards it molds to your feet and becomes more and more comfortable to wear.
 While it’s not much of a true “trainer” anymore it’s still a very stylish retro sneaker that can be worn casually.
 Its original price tag is $110 but you can always find better deals on eBay.